The Highways of North Carolina

 Madison Co.: Marshall, Hot Springs, Pisgah Nat'l Forest

 History: US 25 is an original US Highway.
-In North Carolina it was attached to NC 29 from the South Carolina line end appears to have ended at US 19/NC 10 Hilliard Ave or possibly US 70/NC 20 at College Ave in downtown Asheville.
-There appears to have been a gap in US 25 north of here into Tennessee - I can find NO map from any source that labels US 25 in North Carolina north of Asheville until 1932.
+In North Carolina it was attached to NC 29 from the South Carolina line through Hendersonville to Asheville, then followed US 70/NC 20 through Hot Springs to Tennessee.
+Oddly, I can find NO map from any source that labels US 25 in North Carolina north of Asheville until 1932.
 North Carolina Officials do label US 25 in Tennessee between Newport and the NC line back to 1929 but do not label it in NC.
-Since historical references (US-Highways.com) do not indicate a gap this may be a quirk in map labeling.
+AASHO references clearly do not indicate a gap, so this may be a quirk in map labeling.

 US 25 initially used "Old US 25" from the South Carolina line, then today's NC 225 through Tuxedo, Flat Rock and into Hendersonville.
 US 25 used Main St through downtown Hendersonville, then current US 25 Bus out of town.